kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-blockhash.md

 }
 ```

-If you specify an upper or lower bound doesn't exist on the chain where you're sending the request, the response body indicates the reason the no results matching the request criteria were found.
+If you specify an upper or lower bound doesn't exist on the chain where you're sending the request, the response body indicates the reason no results matching the request criteria were found.
 For example:

 ```json